New eugenics

-New eugenics, also known as liberal eugenics (a term coined by bioethicist Nicholas Agar), advocates enhancing human characteristics and capacities through the use of reproductive technology and human genetic engineering.
-Those who advocate for new eugenics generally think selecting or altering embryos should be left to the preferences of parents, rather than forbidden (or left to the preferences of the state).
+New eugenics, also known as liberal eugenics, advocates enhancing human characteristics and capacities through the use of reproductive technology and human genetic engineering.
 New eugenics purports to distinguish itself from the forms of eugenics practiced and advocated in the 20th century, which fell into disrepute after World War II.

+New eugenics advocates generally think selecting or altering embryos should be left to the preferences of parents, rather than forbidden or left to the preferences of the state.
+Opponents argue that such practices may lead to increased social inequality and create new types of stigma against people with genetic traits deemed undesirable.

 New eugenics practices

-Eugenics is sometimes broken into the categories of positive eugenics (encouraging reproduction among the designated "fit") and negative eugenics (discouraging or prohibiting reproduction among those designated "unfit").
+Eugenics is sometimes broken into the categories of positive eugenics (encouraging reproduction among those designated "fit") and negative eugenics (discouraging or prohibiting reproduction among those designated "unfit").
 Both positive and negative eugenic programs were advocated and pursued during the early 20th century.
-Negative programs were responsible for the compulsory sterilization of hundreds of thousands of persons in many countries, and were included in much of the rhetoric of Nazi eugenic policies of racial hygiene and genocide.
+Negative programs were responsible for the compulsory sterilization of hundreds of thousands of persons in many countries and were a cornerstone of Nazi eugenic policies of racial hygiene which ultimately led to genocide.

 New eugenics generally supports genetic modification or genetic selection of individuals for traits that are supposed to improve human welfare.
-The underlying idea is to improve the genetic basis of future generations and reduce the incidence of genetic diseases and other undesirable traits.
-Some of the practices included in new eugenics are: prenatal testing, pre-implantation diagnosis and embryo selection, selective breeding, and human embryo engineering and gene therapy.
+The underlying idea is to improve the genetic basis of future generations by reducing the incidence of genetic diseases and other traits considered undesirable.
+Some of the practices included in new eugenics are prenatal testing, pre-implantation diagnosis and embryo selection, selective breeding, and human embryo engineering and gene therapy.